 Here are some important things to consider before choosing a particular giant bike:

-Biking Purpose
+1. Consider Your Biking Purpose

 Are you going to use your giant bike for races or sprints?
 Go for the bike that has the features like narrow wheels/tires, high pressure, good aerodynamics, and so on.
-If your plan is to use your bike to climb mountains, I would advise you to go for bikes that are made of steel, have both rim and disc brakes, and have front and rear suspension and shifting gears.
+If you plan to use your bike to climb mountains, I would advise you to go for bikes that are made of steel, have both rim and disc brakes, and have front and rear suspension and shifting gears.

 Why it is important to choose the most appropriate bike for you is to fulfill your primary goal for biking.
 Purchasing the wrong bike type won’t only derail your cycling purpose but it will also make you hate cycling altogether.